rjaros87/digi-relay/README.md

 \* GND - to one leg of 10k Ohm resistor, to second leg connect P2 pin and NO2 from door station.

-\*\* VIN - in my Digispark there is `78L05` voltage regulator which accepts 30V maximum input voltage, but I've connected 12V which is also used for electric strike.
+\*\* VIN - in my Digispark there is `78L05` voltage regulator which accepts 30V maximum input voltage, but I've connected to 12V power supply which is also used for electric strike.

+### Photos

+The photos can be found [here](/docs/pictures).

 ### Useful materials and examples that project base on it